Targeted therapy in older adults with Alzheimer disease: a review

 Abstract

-One of the most pressing problems currently is the somatic and mental health of the older generation due to the increase in life expectancy and the expansion of opportunities in the field of diagnosis of certain diseases.
+One of the most pressing issues today is the somatic and mental health of older adults due to increasing life expectancy and expanding diagnostic capabilities for various diseases.

-Alzheimer's disease has a significant impact on the quality of life of patients and their families, as well as serious economic and social consequences for society.
-Alzheimer's patients need constant care and support, which requires significant resources from the health and social services system.
-In addition, Alzheimer's disease leads to decreased productivity and increased medical costs.
+Alzheimer disease has a significant impact on the quality of life of patients and their families and results in substantial economic and social consequences for society.
+Patients with Alzheimer disease require continuous care and support, which demands considerable resources from health care and social service systems.
+Moreover, Alzheimer disease leads to reduced work productivity and increased health care expenditures.

 Full Text